How to Stop Your Sheltie Jumping

 A less common, but more serious, reason that some dogs jump is to exert their dominance over you.
 Dogs are pack animals: they live in designated hierarchies of social rank and order.
 When a dog needs to assert his dominance over a lesser animal, one way of doing so is to declare physical superiority, which is usually done by jumping up: he'll sling one or both paws over the other dog.

-If you think your dog is asserting his dominance, you need to adjust your overall relationship with your dog and brush up on your alpha-dog mindset.
+If you think your dog is asserting his dominance, you need to adjust your overall relationship with your dog and brush up on your dog training mindset.

 How to Stop Your Sheltie Jumping